martona/yo/docs/LINUX.md

 ## Verify A Release Binary

-Linux artifacts are not code-signed (Linux has no equivalent of Authenticode / Developer ID), but every release asset is GitHub build-provenance attested and listed in `SHA256SUMS.txt`:
+Every release asset is GitHub build-provenance attested and listed in `SHA256SUMS.txt`:

 ```sh